felixlopz/hubrise-test-task/content/apps/aquila/en/aquila-terms.md

   description: Informs users on different terms and definitions used by Aquila vs HubRise.
 Understanding differences can help resolve troubleshooting Aquila connection issues in the context of an integration with HubRise.
 ---

 Both HubRise and Aquila have their own vocabulary.
-Understanding the differences between the terms used can help resolve troubleshooting issues.
+They use different terms to designate the same thing:

 | Description                    | HubRise Name      | Aquila Name   |
 | ------------------------------ | ----------------- | ------------- |